neurolabusc/fsl_sub/README.md

 3. If you want to test the benefit, you can temporarily force it to automatically detect the number of cores (the default behavior) with the command “FSLPARALLEL=1; export FSLPARALLEL”
 4. To make permanent changes, add the desired FSLPARALLEL setting to your profile.

+##### Testing

+If you want to test the effectiveness of parallel processing on your computer, un-compress the folder "bedpostTest.zip" and run the shell script "runme_quick.sh" - this will [FSL's Bedpost](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FDT/UserGuide) twice: once with parallel processing off and once with it on.

 ##### License